kgomenyuk/quizgameapp/apps/appSurveyFields.md

 # AppSurveyFields documentation

-Points Sender is an application designed to conduct surveys.
+Points Sender is an application designed to conduct surveys among students.

 ## Basic functionality